College of International and Public Relations Prague: Institutions of the University

 The Education and Consulting Institute in Bratislava provides education for students in the Slovak Republic.

-The Czech Institute of Advertisement and Marketing Communication was established in 2000 by The school of International and Public Relations and The Assocíation of Czech Advertising Agencies. the Institute's goal is to organize practical courses for employees of public relation agencies and companies.
+The Czech Institute of Advertisement and Marketing Communication was established in 2000 by The school of International and Public Relations and The Association of Czech Advertising Agencies. the Institute's goal is to organize practical courses for employees of public relation agencies and companies.

 The Prague Center for Strategic Studies (PCSS) is a non-governmental and non-profit research institution of the University of International and Public Relations Prague (VŠMVVP).
 PCSS stimulates and coordinates research for VŠMVVP.
 It mainly deals with exploring international relations, namely in political relations, with particular emphasis on the world political system, policy, power and the political organization of global importance.

 The Institute of Diplomacy and Foreign business is a theoretical–research and development department.
 It deals primarily with the development of theory and research in the field of diplomatic relations and issues of terms and links in the field of foreign business.
 It also collects documents and information on the theoretical and research objectives, provides evaluation, treatment and transfer of lessons learned institutions of public administration, professional associations and other relevant institutions.
 This work is done in cooperation with the business community, particularly in relation to export promotion, foreign business and its participation in international projects.

 The Center of Scientific Information of the CIS states and their regions (SVRI) is a research and scientific department established for analysis and is an information center.
 It deals with the collection and evaluation of information and research of political, economic and security relations of Central and Eastern Europe and in particular the Russian Federation.